Liverpool Leopards: Midland League Years...

 The Midland Intermediate League was formed in the 1951/2 season and lasted for four years, with the Merseyside outfit competing in a four team competition with Grimsby Redwings, Blackpool Seagulls and the Nottingham Wolves.
 The Leopards won the inaugural title, which alongside their exploits in the C.W.
 Jones Cup and also winning the Blackpool Icedrome Trophy completed a magnificent "treble" in the 51/52 season, without doubt the city's most successful period in hockey.

 Southern League

 1973 saw a return of Ice Hockey in Liverpool with the Leopards reborn.
 The club took a place in the top flight of the English game, the Southern League but finished 6th in the seven team competition and propped up the league the following season.

 1975 saw a dramatic improvement, however.
-The Leopards finished second and were only pipped to the title by local neighbours and experienced side Altrincham.
+The Leopards finished second and were only pipped to the title by local neighbours and the experienced side Altrincham.
 A 3rd-placed finish in 1976 continued an impressive couple of years before a 5th place in the Southern League's final season.